tier4/nebula/docs/vendor_neutral_runtime_interface.md

 avoid copying the payload on the hot path.
 The view is valid only for the duration of the call.

-The decoder runtime should return `SensorPacketResult::Buffered` when a packet was accepted but does not yet produce output, `Success` when packet processing completed successfully, `Ignored` for irrelevant packets, and `Error` for decoder failures.
+The decoder runtime returns `SensorPacketResult::Success` when packet processing completed successfully, `Ignored` for irrelevant packets, and `Error` for decoder failures. `Buffered` is reserved for runtimes that accept a packet but do not yet produce output; the current hosts (`LiveTransportGraph`, `ReplaySessionRunner`) do not differentiate it from `Success`.
+Error reporting is performed by the runtime itself through `error_callback`; hosts do not synthesize a second error from the return value.

 #### RT-safe output sink